Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

     - Speech signals aren’t clearly segmented and it can be difficult to discern where one word begins and another word ends.
 - When we speak, there are no pauses between phonemes and none between words.
 ![Figure 11.11](figure11-11.png)
-- Segmentation problem: how we differentiate auditory sounds into separate words.
+- *Segmentation problem*: how we differentiate auditory sounds into separate words.
 - One important clue to divide speech is the prosodic information, which is the speaker’s rhythm and pitch.
 - E.g. Raising the frequency at the end of a sentence to indicate a question.
 - Another clue is the use of syllables to establish word boundaries.